s116 Visa Cancellations & Notices of Intent to Consider Cancellation (NOICC)

 Once you receive your notice from the Department it is critical that a well-represented and detailed response advocating your position is put forward to the Department which they must consider.
 It is important that accompanying supporting documentation is also provided.

-If your visa has been cancelled directly, you may have the ability to have the cancellation reviewed at the Administrative Appeals Tribunal (AAT) or relevant Courts.
+If your visa has been cancelled directly, you may have the ability to have the cancellation reviewed at the Administrative Review Tribunal (ART) or relevant Courts.

 Ethos Migration Lawyers have successfully represented many visa holders (and former visa holders) to avoid a visa cancellation or have their visa cancellation revoked.